-For the approval of the AngioDynamics, Inc. 2020 Equity Incentive Plan (Proposal 4), and the approval of the AngioDynamics, Inc. Employee Stock Purchase Plan, as amended (Proposal 5), the affirmative vote of a majority of votes cast on this item will be required for approval.
+For the approval of the increase in the number of shares available for issuance under the AngioDynamics, Inc. Employee Stock Purchase Plan (Proposal 5) the affirmative vote of a majority of votes cast on this item will be required for approval.